DoctorDevTool/language-exchange-frontend/README.md

 > [!NOTE]
 > npm start --_this is the command to start the app_

+## Usage Instracrions

+    1. Start the backend first – make sure it’s running at the API URL you configured in .env.local.
+    2. Then start the frontend with npm start.
+    3. Use the app step by step:
+    •	✅ Register an account
+    •	🔐 Log in
+    •	🌐 Configure your native and target languages
+    •	🔍 Use the search to find matching users
+    •	📤 Send match requests
+    •	📥 View and respond to incoming requests (accept/reject)
+    •	🤝 See confirmed matches

+> [!IMPORTANT]
+> First register user with name `Admin`.
+Only this user has acces to 'Languages' page where you can add new languages to DB

 ## Available Scripts

 In the project directory, you can run: